 So, do tomato plants like acidic soil?
 Tomato plants like slightly acidic soil, with a pH of 6.0 to 6.5.
-If soil is too acidic (low pH) or too alkaline (high pH), nutrients become less available, which slows tomato plant growth.
-A soil pH that is too high will also slow tomato plant growth by making nutrients less available.
+If your soil is too acidic (low pH) or too alkaline (high pH), nutrients become less available, which slows tomato plant growth.
+You can use sulfur to acidify soil (lower pH) or lime to “sweeten” soil (raise pH) for tomato plants.

-Of course, there are many factors that affect soil pH.
-For example, the use of certain soil additives can raise or lower pH.
+Of course, there are other factors that affect soil pH.
+For example, the use of certain fertilizers can also acidify soil.

-In this article, we’ll take a closer look at what type of acidity tomatoes like in soil.
+In this article, we’ll take a closer look at the ideal acidity (soil pH) for tomatoes.
 We’ll also look at ways to make the soil better for growing tomatoes.